awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-ip-access-control-groups.md

-# IP Access Control Groups for Your WorkSpaces<a name="amazon-workspaces-ip-access-control-groups"></a>
+# IP access control groups for your WorkSpaces<a name="amazon-workspaces-ip-access-control-groups"></a>

-Amazon Workspaces allows you to control which IP addresses your WorkSpaces can be accessed from\.
+Amazon WorkSpaces allows you to control which IP addresses your WorkSpaces can be accessed from\.
 By using IP address\-based control groups, you can define and manage groups of trusted IP addresses, and only allow users to access their WorkSpaces when they're connected to a trusted network\.

 An *IP access control group* acts as a virtual firewall that controls the IP addresses from which users are allowed to access their WorkSpaces\.
 To specify the CIDR address ranges, add rules to your IP access control group, and then associate the group with your directory\.
 You can associate each IP access control group with one or more directories\.
 You can create up to 100 IP access control groups per Region per AWS account\.
 However, you can only associate up to 25 IP access control groups with a single directory\.